tarakreasi/kanban-crayon-board/README.md

 **Kanban Crayon Board** is a full-stack web application designed to bring joy and efficiency to task management.
 Built as part of the **taraTask** suite, this project demonstrates modern web development practices while delivering a delightful user experience.

+### 🎯 Why I Built This

+Like many developers, I juggle multiple projects, ideas, and tasks daily.
+I tried various task management tools—Trello, Asana, Notion—but **none felt quite right**.
+They were either:
+- 🔒 Too rigid (can't customize the workflow)
+- 💰 Behind expensive paywalls (for basic features)
+- 🎨 Visually uninspiring (boring UI that doesn't spark joy)
+- 🐌 Slow and bloated (too many features I don't need)

+So I built **Kanban Crayon Board** as **my daily driver** for personal and professional task management.
+This isn't just a portfolio piece—it's the tool I use every day to:
+- 📝 Track my freelance projects
+- 💡 Organize side project ideas
+- 🎯 Plan learning goals and courses
+- ✅ Manage personal todos

+### 💭 Built for Real Use, Shared for Others

+What started as a personal productivity tool evolved into a full-featured Kanban system.
+I wanted to prove that you can build something **beautiful, functional, and performant** without enterprise budgets or massive teams.

+**The philosophy:**
+- ✨ **Visual delight** - Work should be enjoyable to look at
+- 🚀 **Speed first** - No loading spinners, instant feedback
+- 🎨 **Customizable** - Your workflow, your colors, your rules
+- 🔓 **Open source** - Take it, modify it, make it yours

+### 🌟 Make It Your Own

+This is **your** Kanban board now.
+Whether you're:
+- 👨‍💻 A developer tracking bugs and features
+- 🎨 A designer organizing client projects
+- 📚 A student planning assignments
+- 🏃 A freelancer managing multiple clients
+- 💼 A team lead coordinating sprints

+**Customize it to fit your workflow.** Change the colors, rename the columns, add features you need.
+The code is clean, well-documented, and ready for your personal touch.

 ### 🎯 Project Vision

 Traditional Kanban boards are functional but often feel sterile and uninspiring.
 Kanban Crayon Board breaks this mold by combining: